Astro Framework Guide

 Deploy Your Repository

-Once your project is in GitHub, you can follow the directions in our getting started guide to deploy your project to Atlas.
+Once your project is in a remote repository, you can follow the directions in our getting started guide to deploy your project to Atlas.

 Best Practices